 Chapter 6: New Strategies for Aid and Development

-POVERTY REDUCTION STRATEGIES In this chapter we shall first consider the PRSPs that have been prepared by a number of countries with support from the World Bank.
+6 New strategies for aid and development POVERTY REDUCTION STRATEGIES In this chapter we shall first consider the PRSPs that have been prepared by a number of countries with support from the World Bank.
 We shall then review alternative aid strategies developed by other donors which place greater emphasis on economic and political governance.
 These approaches will be evaluated in the context of the new development paradigm that emerges from this study, with a view to assessing to what extent they present a coherent and credible path to sustainable growth.
 This analysis of PRSPs is based on a sample of ten country strategies from Africa, Latin America and Europe (for individual country strategy documents, see the World Bank website).
 In spite of the weaknesses in the PRSP process identified in chapter 5, it needs to be recognized that efforts by governments within this framework to involve civil society in the development dialogue and raise issues concerning aspects of governance, such as bureaucratic efficiency, transparency and corruption, are hopeful and long overdue.
 The new approach, which makes concerns relating to poor, marginalized groups, social exclusion, gender equity and grassroots participation an integral part of national development strategies, should also help to mainstream these problems and result in them being addressed more effectively.
 However, if a PRSP is to become the central document in the dialogue between donors and recipients, it needs to spell out a country’s development policies and strategy in a coherent and comprehensive manner.
-The fact that most of these countries are also operating under an...
+The fact that most of...

 You are not authenticated to view the full text of this chapter or article.

 Elgaronline requires a subscription or purchase to access the full text of books or journals.
 Please login through your library system or with your personal username and password on the homepage.